ABOUT THIS PROGRAM

 All aspects of a provider's and a client's cultural identity influence the therapeutic process

-This program is accredited for 5 contact hours for licensed alcohol and drug counselors, nurses, psychologists, and psychiatrists; and for 4 contact hours for social workers.
+This program is accredited for 4 – 5.5 contact hours for counselors, nurses, psychologists, psychiatrists, and social workers.
 Other professionals may earn a Statement of Participation.

 Click on each box below for more information.